 Provide Your Vet’s Contact Information

-Whenever your pet is treated by an emergency veterinarian, ask them to follow up with your regular vet.
-They should share any report and instructions for follow-up.
+Whenever your pet is treated by emergency vets, ask them to follow up with your regular vet.
+They should share any reports and instructions for follow-up care.

 Honey the golden retriever laying on the sofa with a bandaged paw.